julianapellegrini/cloud-a2/README.md

 Project for Computer Networks and Cloud Computing subject in NOVA Information Management School

 How to use?
-1. Python 3.11~ compiler must be installed
+1. Python 3.11~ interpreter must be installed
 2. Run the main.py file
 3. Ping default predefined addresses or custom ones
 4. Get logs in the logs folder